 There are many types of yoga.
 Hatha yoga is a gentle way of calming the mind, breathing, and practicing poses through relaxation and meditation.
 Easy movements performed at a slow pace will benefit mental and physical health.
 Asanas are the flowing postures, and pranayama is the easy breathing.
 Hatha yoga will increase the body’s flexibility and encourage relaxation.

 Cardiovascular disease is the most significant cause of death in the United States.
 Improving cardiovascular health includes many variables, but working the body’s muscles is good for the heart and controlling blood sugars.
 The cooling, tranquil breathing of hatha yoga will lead to a lowering of blood pressure and calming of the nervous system.
 Meditation helps people who have cardiovascular disease.

 Therapeutic Yoga and Heart Health

 Intensive therapeutic yoga teacher training courses have begun to teach interns more about the practical application of yoga for heart health and other conditions.
-There is still much research being done on the benefits of yoga, especially as it relates to heart disease.
+Much research is still being done on yoga’s benefits, especially related to heart disease.
 Early indications show that yoga may benefit the heart in several ways.

 Yoga for Heart Conditions

-More importantly, hatha yoga taps into the mental as well as physical abilities.
-As a person goes through the movements they should be stilling the mind and focusing on the moment and movement.
+More importantly, hatha yoga taps into mental and physical abilities.
+As a person goes through the movements, they should still the mind and focus on the moment.
 Peaceful thoughts result in an attitude of stillness and acceptance.
-Hatha yoga’s ability to reduce stress is a major contributor to its heart heath benefits.
-Yogic methodology also leads to deeper, more restful sleep which revitalizes the body.
+Hatha yoga’s ability to reduce stress significantly contributes to its heart health benefits.
+The yogic methodology also leads to deeper, more restful sleep, revitalizing the body.